Overwintering potted plants is always a challenge for gardeners. You need to know a lot of tricks to succeed.

 Can you bring a Japanese maple indoors for winter?

-You can not bring a potted Japanese Maple indoors if we are talking about a heated room.
-Too high a temperature will prevent the tree from entering a dormant state and it will be severely depleted.
+You can not bring a potted Japanese Maple indoors when discussing a heated room.
+Too high a temperature will prevent the tree from entering a dormant state and severely deplete it.

 In addition, there is not enough humidity in the house.
 This can lead to leaf damage or even the death of the tree.